Mazawrath/Automation-Anywhere-Credential-Attribute-Updater/README.md

 # Automation-Anywhere-Credential-Attribute-Updater
-Uses the Automation Anywhere API to update a credential attribute value in Credential Valut.
+Uses the Automation Anywhere API to update a credential attribute value in Credential Vault.

 ## How to run
 - Update the `credentials.py` file with your own username and password.